-The Compliance Officer verifies that all compliance laws, regulations, and principles applicable to the Company's services are observed, and that all staff respect the codes of good conduct and individual compliance.
-The Compliance Officer also monitors the prevention of reputational damage, performs compliance controls at the highest level and assists with the day-to-day operations.
+The Compliance Officer verifies that all compliance laws, regulations and principles applicable to the Company's services are observed, and that all staff respect codes of good conduct and individual compliance.
+The Compliance Officer also monitors the prevention of reputational risk and provides expertise for the Company performs controls at the highest level and assists with the day-to-day operations.
 The Compliance Officer is responsible for:

-- The Company's financial security (prevention of money laundering and terrorism financing; knowyour-customer obligations; embargoes and financial sanctions) - Developing and updating consistent standards for the function, promoting a compliance culture, coordinating employee training and managing Company regulatory projects - Coordinating a compliance control mechanism within the Company, overseeing a normalised Compliance process, oversight of personnel operations and, finally, managing large IT projects for the function - Preventing and managing conflicts of interest - Proposing ethical rules to be followed by all Company employees - Training and advising employees and raise their awareness of compliance issues

-- Building and implementing steering and organisational tools for the function: Compliance and Reputational Risk dashboards, forums to share best practices, meetings of functional compliance officers - Generally monitoring subjects likely to be harmful to the Company's reputation
+- The Company's financial security (prevention of money laundering and terrorism financing; knowyour-customer obligations; embargoes and financial sanctions) - Developing and updating consistent standards for the function, promoting a compliance culture, coordinating employee training and managing Company regulatory projects - Coordinating a compliance control mechanism within the Company (second-level controls), overseeing a normalised Compliance process, oversight of personnel operations and, finally, managing large IT projects for the function - Preventing and managing conflicts of interest - Proposing ethical rules to be followed by all Company employees - Training and advising employees and raise their awareness of compliance issues - Building and implementing steering and organisational tools for the function: Compliance and Reputational Risk dashboards, forums to share best practices, meetings of functional compliance officers - Generally monitoring subjects likely to be harmful to the Company's reputation